2001–02 Dallas Mavericks season

-In the Western Conference First Round of the 2002 NBA playoffs, the Mavericks swept the Minnesota Timberwolves in three straight games, but then lost in five games to the Sacramento Kings in the Western Conference Semi-finals.
+The Mavericks finished sixth in the NBA in home-game attendance, with an attendance of 802,783 at the American Airlines Center during the regular season.
 Following the season, Buckner signed as a free agent with the Philadelphia 76ers, while Newman retired, and Manning was released to free agency, and signed with the Detroit Pistons midway through the next season.

-For the season, the Mavericks changed their primary logo, which showed a horse in front of a blue basketball above the team name "Mavericks", and also changed their uniforms, adding dark navy blue and light blue along with grey and black to their color scheme.
-The home jerseys remained in use until 2014, while the road jerseys lasted until 2010.
-Their primary logo is still present as of 2025.
+For the season, the Mavericks changed their primary logo and uniforms, replacing their color scheme of blue and green with dark navy blue, light blue, gray and black colors; the team's primary logo featured a horse in front of a blue basketball above the team name "Mavericks"; while their uniforms featured side panels to their jerseys and shorts.
+The home jerseys would remain in use until 2014, while the road jerseys would last until 2010; the team's new primary logo is still present as of 2026.